trek10inc/awsume/docs/utilities/awsume-configure.md

 # `awsume-configure`

-The `awsume-configure` command is intended to let you set up awsume, in case there was a problem during the initial installation of awsume.
+The `awsume-configure` command is intended to let you set up awsume on your own without having to reinstall awsume, just in case there was a problem during the initial installation of awsume.

 ## Usage